 EMSP 1160.
 Basic Clinical Internship-E.M.S.
 Professions.

-(0-6) A method of instruction providing detailed education, training and work-based experience, and direct patient/client care, generally at a clinical site.
+A method of instruction providing detailed education, training and work-based experience, and direct patient/client care, generally at a clinical site.
 Specific detailed learning objectives are developed for each course by the faculty.
-On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
-Clinical experiences are unpaid external learning experience.
-Course may be repeated if topics and learning outcomes vary.
-Prerequisite/co-requisite: Must be eighteen years of age at the completion of the course.
-Must have attained a GED or high school diploma prior to testing with the National Registry of Emergency Medical Technicians.
+On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college

 EMSP 1161.
 Intermediate Clinical-E.M.S.
 Professions.

-(0-6) A method of instruction providing detailed education, training and work-based experience, and direct patient/ client care, generally at a clinical site.
+A method of instruction providing detailed education, training and work-based experience, and direct patient/ client care, generally at a clinical site.
 Specific detailed learning objectives are developed for each course by the faculty.
 On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
 Clinical experiences are unpaid external learning experiences.
 Course may be repeated if topics and learning outcomes vary.
 Prerequisite: Completion of Introduction to Advanced Practices to include airway management and intravenous infusion therapy.

 EMSP 1162.
 Paramedic Clinical I-E.M.S.
 Professions.

-(0-6) A method of instruction providing detailed education, training and work-based experience, and direct patient/client care generally at a clinical site.
+A method of instruction providing detailed education, training and work-based experience, and direct patient/client care generally at a clinical site.
 Specific detailed learning objectives are developed for each course by the faculty.
 On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
 Clinical experiences are unpaid external learning experiences.
 Course may be repeated if topics and learning outcomes vary.
 Prerequisite/co-requisite: Completion of Introduction to Advanced Practices to include airway management and intravenous infusion therapy and emergency pharmacology.

 EMSP 1163.
 Paramedic Clinical II-E.M.S.
 Professions.

-(0-6) A method of instruction providing detailed education, training and work-based experience, and direct patient/client care, generally at a clinical site.
+A method of instruction providing detailed education, training and work-based experience, and direct patient/client care, generally at a clinical site.
 Specific detailed learning objectives are developed for each course by the faculty.
 On-site clinical instruction, supervision, evaluation, and placement are the responsibility of the college faculty.
 Clinical experiences are unpaid external learning experiences.
 Course may be repeated if topics and learning outcomes vary.
 Prerequisite: Completion of Paramedic I and Assessment Based Management.

 EMSP 1355.
 Trauma Management.

-(2-2) A detailed study of the knowledge and skills necessary to reach competence in the assessment and management of patients with traumatic injuries.
+A detailed study of the knowledge and skills necessary to reach competence in the assessment and management of patients with traumatic injuries.
 Prerequisite: Patient Assessment & Advanced Airway.

 EMSP 1356.
 Patient Assessment & Airway Management.
-(2-2)